 List of Emergencies - Emergencies are those conditions which are immediately threatening to the life or safety of our residents, staff, or structures.
 The following is a list of typical conditions that warrant an emergency response.
 If there is an emergency condition whether or not enumerated on this list please notify the office or answering service at the numbers listed above.
-If you have any questions regarding this list or other matters that may constitute an emergency, please contact the SUTTON HOUSING AUTHORITY main office.
+If you have any questions regarding this list or other matters that may constitute an emergency, please contact the TYNGSBOROUGH HOUSING AUTHORITY main office.

 QUALIFYING EMERGENCY WORK REQUESTS

 Fires of any kind (Call 911)

+Gas leaks/ Gas odor (Call 911)

 No electric power in unit

 Electrical hazards, sparking outlets

 Broken water pipes, flood

 No water/ unsafe water

 Sewer or toilet blockage

 Roof leak

 Lock outs

 Door or window lock failure

 No heat

 No hot water

 Snow or ice hazard condition

 Dangerous structural defects

 Inoperable smoke/CO detectors, beeping or chirping

+Elevator stoppage or entrapment

+Inoperable refrigerator